gogich77/python-systemd-tutorial/README.md

-# Writing a systemd Service in Python
+# Writing a very basic systemd Service in Python

 Tested on Ubuntu 22.04.1 LTS/jammy